Chapter 4: Majors

 The Originator is the individual whose CurricUNET account is used to start and complete the Distance Education Addendum proposal.
 Faculty members can submit proposals only for subjects within their department.

 All new majors will first go through Technical Review once a proposal has been submitted through CurricUNET.

 When preparing these documents, be sure to mind the following:

-Double-check the total units for the major, making sure they’ve been summed accurately.
+- Double-check the total units for each program block, and for the entire major, making sure they’ve been summed accurately

 Supplemental Approval Information